appliedrelevance/epibus/doc/plc_bridge_refactoring_plan.md

 - Successfully built the frontend with the new SSE-based implementation
 - Identified that the warehouse dashboard was not appearing in the Frappe server due to build errors
 - Fixed the build process to ensure the dashboard is properly deployed

+### 2025-03-28: Testing and Verification
+- Successfully logged into the Frappe server at spring2025.intralogistics.local
+- Verified that the warehouse dashboard is accessible and functioning correctly
+- Confirmed that the SSE connection is established with multiple "Connected to PLC Bridge SSE" messages
+- Observed that the Event Log component is displaying signal updates correctly
+- Verified that the PLC Status component is showing connection status correctly
+- The dashboard is fully functional with the new SSE-based implementation

 ### 2025-03-28: Phase 4 Planning (Remove Legacy Code)
 The final phase of the refactoring plan involves removing all legacy SocketIO-related code and cleaning up the codebase.
 The following tasks need to be completed: